Environmental Protection Agency (EPA).

 In accordance with 40 CFR 2.306(j), EPA has determined that under EPA contract number 68-W5-0015, CAS and TMC will require access to CBI submitted to EPA under sections 5 and 8 of TSCA to perform successfully the duties specified under the contract.

-CAS and TMC personnel will be given access to information submitted to EPA under sections 5 and 8 of TSCA.
+CAS and TMC personnel will be given access to information submitted to EPA Start Printed Page 15153under sections 5 and 8 of TSCA.
 Some of the information may be claimed or determined to be CBI.
 In a previous notice published in the Federal Register of February 24, 1998 (63 FR 9229) (FRL-5771-5), CAS and TMC were authorized access to TSCA CBI submitted to EPA under sections 5 and 8(b) of TSCA.

 EPA is issuing this notice to inform all submitters of information under sections 5 and 8 of TSCA that EPA may provide CAS and TMC access to these CBI materials on a need-to-know basis only.
 All access to TSCA CBI under this contract will take place at either CAS' Columbus, Ohio facility or the subcontractor may take TSCA CBI materials to its facility for the purpose of microfilming, provided the transfer of materials is done so only under the direct supervision of a CAS official authorized for TSCA CBI access and that all TSCA CBI materials be returned daily to CAS' facility.